 – It was a Conference USA championship season, so obviously things went sort of right, but the offense wasn’t anything special and it wasn’t consistent.
 The O averaged just 401 yards and 28 points per game, but the downfield passing game was solid, the attack was almost perfectly balanced, and few teams were better at converting good drives into points.
 The improvement starts with …

 – The offensive line – it’s going to be among the best in Conference USA.
 It was one of the best in America in pass protection and it paved the way for 200 rushing yards per game, and now everyone is back along with good depth.
 At least three Blazer blockers will be all-stars, starting with tackle Sidney Wells and guard Colby Ragland from the veteran front five.

 Longtime star back Spencer Brown is finally done, but all the other running backs return with 220-pound DeWayne McBride the second leading guy averaging over nine yards per carry with 439 yards and four scores.
 It’ll likely be more of a rotation with veterans Lucious Stanley, Jermaine Brown and Larry Wooden all in the mix.

 – The quarterback situation is interesting.
 Tyler Johnston won a whole lot of games for the Blazers – and threw for 843 yards and seven touchdowns with just one pick last season – but Bryson Lucero got in a whole lot of work.

-The receiving corps loses top two targets Austin Watkins and Myron Mitchell, but the all-star tight end tandem of Hayden Pittman and Gerrit Prince returns in the super-senior seasons and WR Trea Shropshire should be the main man after averaging over 22 yards per play on hist 14 catches.
+The receiving corps loses top two targets Austin Watkins and Myron Mitchell, but the all-star tight end tandem of Hayden Pittman and Gerrit Prince returns in the super-senior season, and WR Trea Shropshire should be the main man after averaging over 22 yards per play on his 14 catches.